Well, this one has been sitting over in the UNhallowed collection for amost of the last decade, but I’m no longer sure that it needs to be.

 And NONE of this was ever necessary.
 You do not need to create a super-special, mystic hero to take out a handful of Horcruxes.
 You need a bunch of volunteers who are willing to commit to what may be a suicide mission.
 You need to share information, and you need to develop some confidence and faith in the followers you’ve already got.

 And he’d have had volunteers.
-Even Reggie Black was willing to take a shot at it, and he was on the other side!
+Even Reggie Black was willing to take a shot at it, and he was playing on the other team!

 On the other hand, Lily Potter bought him nearly 14 years of peace.